-- 1. Multiple Choice Questions: - (a) Workforce engaged in agriculture and allied sectors in India are around % of population - (i) 10% (ii) 70% (iii) 50% - (b) Crop Insurance is offered in India by: (i) Life Insurance Companies (ii) General Insurance Companies (iii) Health Insurance Companies

-- (c) Livestock insurance covers risk pertaining to (i) Animals (ii) Agriculture stocks (iii) Human Beings - 2.
+- 1. Multiple Choice Questions: - (a) Workforce engaged in agriculture and allied sectors in India are around % of population (i) 10% (ii) 70% (iii) 50% - (b) Crop Insurance is offered in India by: (i) Life Insurance Companies (ii) General Insurance Companies (iii) Health Insurance Companies - (c) Livestock insurance covers risk pertaining to (i) Animals (ii) Agriculture stocks (iii) Human Beings - 2.
 State whether True or False: - (a) Under the PMFBY Scheme, substantial portion of premium is paid by the farmer - (b) There is no requirement of insurance interest of the farmer in the crop proposed to be insured. - (c) Non loanee farmers would not be covered under the Crop Insurance Scheme. - 3.
-Write in brief on the following: - (a) Various Schemes offered by the Government of India - (b) Pradhan Mantri Fasal Bhima Yojna (PMFSBY) - (c) Reinsurance
+Can you write in brief on the following: - (a) Livestock Insurance Scheme - (b) Pradhan Mantri Fasal Bhima Yojna (PMFSBY) - (c) Reinsurance